 If the plaintiff is a foreigner, either a legal entity or a real person, then in addition to the court fees to be incurred, the plaintiff shall also post security pursuant to Article 48 of Turkish Law Numbered 5718 on International Private Law.
 The plaintiff needs to check and see whether there exists any reciprocity or agreement on judicial cooperation in civil matters between the Republic of Turkey and the country of origin of the plaintiff that foregoes the necessity of posting security on a reciprocal basis.
 Otherwise, the amount to be calculated by the court based on surrounding circumstances shall be deposited in advance along with court fees to file the lawsuit.

 The adjudication process ends with the final verdict of the Court of First instance in charge and might be subject to appeal depending on the monetary value in dispute.

 In the early stages of litigation and before the court renders a judgment on the merits, the plaintiff might seek injunctive relief in the form of attachment of the assets of the to make sure there will be some assets left from which the plaintiff might debtor satisfy the debt owed along with the court-related expenses.

-There is always a risk that should be assumed by the plaintiff that defendant proves to be judgment proof at the end of the litigation, therefore, to mitigate the risk in international transactions we suggest obtaining bank guarantees or Letters of Credit in exchange for any payment made to secure the performance of the counterparty.
+There is always a risk that the plaintiff should assume that the defendant proves to be judgment proof at the end of the litigation.
+Therefore, to mitigate the risk in international transactions, we suggest obtaining bank guarantees or Letters of Credit in exchange for any payment made to secure the counterparty’s performance.